exograph/exograph/docs/docs/managing-env.md

 ```

 :::warning
 Avoid committing `.env.production` as it may contain sensitive production secrets.
-New Exograph projects include a `.gitignore` file that excludes all .env files, with comments guiding you on which files are safe to commit.
+Projects created with `exo new` include a `.gitignore` file that excludes all .env files, with comments to guide whichfiles are safe to commit.
 :::

-### Mode agnostic files
+### Mode-agnostic Shared File

 Create a `.env` file for environment variables common to all modes.

 ## Production Secrets

-You should never include production secrets in your `.env` files.
+You should never include production secrets in your `.env*` files.
 Instead, use facilities provided by your infrastructure provider.
 For example, if you're using Fly.io, you can use [Fly.io Secrets](https://fly.io/docs/reference/secrets/) to manage your secrets.
 See [Deploying Exograph on Fly.io](./deployment/flyio.md#set-the-jwt-secret-or-the-oidc-url) for more details.